Wollomombi Falls

-The Wollomombi Falls is a plunge waterfall on the Wollomombi River in the New England region of New South Wales, Australia.
+The Wollomombi Falls is a horsetail waterfall on the Wollomombi River in the New England region of New South Wales, Australia.

 Location and features

 In the Oxley Wild Rivers National Park approximately 40 km due east of Armidale and 1.45 km off the Waterfall Way, the Wollomombi Falls are atop the Wollomombi Gorge near the confluence of the Wollomombi River with the Chandler River.
 The Chandler Falls are on the Chandler River, adjacent to the Wollomombi Falls.
 The falls descend from an elevation of 907 m above sea level (AHD) in one drop of 100 m, with a total descent that ranges in height between 150–230 m depending on the flow of the river.